Guidebook

 Forest Route 712 terminates at the trailhead for Charlie Moore Trail 307.
 Pass through the gate in the north-south fence (waypoint 17180, elev.
 6300'), leaving Arizona and the Apache National Forest to enter New Mexico and the Gila National Forest.
 (Note that New Mexico observes Daylight Savings Time, while Arizona does not.
 Eastbound, set your watch one hour ahead during DST.)
 Follow the road that heads southeast, away from the fence.
 In about 0.1 of a mile (waypoint 18010) another road joins from the right and heads back to the border at a metal tank (likely dry).
 Stay on FR 712, which now turns northeast.
 First though, pause for a photo at the "border monument" here at the junction.
 The mileage listed on the sign seems to be a bit off the mark.

-The surrounding terrain becomes ever less rocky as you proceed along Sunflower Mesa.
-Remarkably, the state line is almost precisely the end of the GET's cobbly, volcanic terrain, the standard fare underfoot since Safford environs.
-Pass a couple of unlikely troughs, including near a cattle guard along the road at 0.9.
-The junipers continue to decrease in size and number with the elevation, until only grama and other short grasses remain.
-Fall hikers may also behold a phalanx of the mesa's namesake sunflowers nodding at roadside (the surrounding terrain is sometimes densely carpeted with smaller yellow flowers at this time of year - not sunflowers - and can be a sight to behold).
-Ignore various lesser tracks to reach a prominent t-intersection with FR 105 at 3.8.
+As of 2015 a small, float-valve-controlled trough was located at roadside around 3.0, full upon first observation.
+Here again, don't count on these ephemeral rancher improvements, which have a poor record of reliability in this area.
+Sunflower Mesa Road comes to a prominent t-intersection with FR 105 at 3.8.
 Turn left (north) at the unsigned junction.
 FR 105 bends clockwise as it climbs a low hill and passes beneath a pair of tall power transmission lines.
 The prominent lone peak off to the northwest is Whiterocks Mountain.
 To the east you may note snow in springtime atop the Mogollon Mountains, here in plain view across the San Francisco River valley.
 A full moon rising over those mountains from this vantage is an experience the author won't soon forget.

 Follow graded FR 105 gradually off the mesa, noting the return of junipers, as the increased slope angle must favor them as it does other drought-tolerant vegetation.
 At 5.7 (waypoint 18050) turn left (east) by the entrance to a private ranch.
 Cross the dry, but cottonwood-nourishing wash of Vigil Canyon at 6.6.
-Just beyond, a convenient, if decidedly front-country, camp could be made near the lone live oak at left.
+Just beyond, a convenient, if decidedly front-country, camp could be made near the lone live oak at left (this is Gila National Forest land, after all).
 The wash may sometimes flow where the canyon narrows to the east.
 Note on the map where the road comes close to the sycamore-lined drainage again, where you can clamber down the bouldery embankment in search of small pools among the rocky-strewn drainage bottom.
 (More secluded camping is possible in the drainage here.)
 Keep straight at 7.3, now on FR 106 (C004), which also heads right (south, as C003 / Smoothing Iron Rd).
 (Note that the roads in this area are referenced by county route number - on signs and some maps - and also by forest route number.)

 Segment 17

-Copyright © 2012 simBLISSity Ultralight Designs
+Copyright © 2024 simBLISSity Ultralight Designs